Academic Policy 1405.11

 and evaluation criteria, if necessary.
 Whenever there is a change in criteria, procedures,

-shall consider the results of the faculty peer review when assessing annual performance.
+peer review when assessing annual performance.

 - The performance of each faculty member shall be reviewed annually by their chairperson/head,